mruac/Inkbunny-RSS/README.md

 Essentially it takes the output from Inkbunny's search API and converts it into a usable RSS file that can be used locally.
 Please refer to InkBunny's API [documentation](https://wiki.inkbunny.net/wiki/API#Search) for more information and possible flags.

+If no Session ID (SID) is set, the app will login as a guest user on Inkbunny.

 ## Local Install

 Install requirements